zenaton-samples/new-users-activation-emails/README.md

 ## Run

-You can dispatch tasks and workflows by name from everywhere using [Zenaton API](https://docs.zenaton.com/client/graphql-api/).
+A workflow or Zenaton task can be run from within any application using the [Zenaton API](https://docs.zenaton.com/client/graphql-api/).
 They will be processed as soon as you run this project.

 > Note: tasks and workflows are dispatched in an environment (`AppEnv`) of your Zenaton application (`AppId`).
 They will be processed by this project, **if** you setup it with the same `AppId` and `AppEnv`.
 You must also provide an `Api Token` to authorize access to this application (found at https://app.zenaton.com/api)